-Inside: healthy and yummy dragon-shaped crackers that are high in protein, fiber, and healthy fats.
+Inside: Extremely yummy, but also insanely healthy dragon-shaped crackers.
+They are high in protein, fiber, and healthy fats.
 Gluten-free, honey-sweetened, kid-approved.
+It’s like magic!

 If you have kids, you know how much they love snacking.
 But there aren’t that many snack foods you can feel good about feeding your children.